 Don’t re-use passwords; that would be stupid.
 Don’t try to remember passwords; that would be hard.
-Use a password manager which does all that nonsense for you.
+Use a password manager, which handles all that nonsense for you.

 Does that not make sense?
 To avoid password embarrassments, read this helpful intro to password managers from Mozilla.

 See?
-The solution is easy because we’re in the future and there are many options to synchronise passwords across your various computing platforms… A difficulty is in fact the excess of options.
+The solution is easy because we’re in the future and there are many options to synchronise passwords across your computing platforms… The main difficulty is choosing which option, because there are annoyingly many.

 Built-in password management in your OS.